Red Hat Training

 - Preparing the host.
-For details, see Section 13.1, “Prerequisites”
+For details, see Preparing an IdM client for its renaming.

 - Installing the IdM client on the host with the new name.
-For details, see Section 13.4, “Re-installing an IdM client”
+For details, see Reinstalling a client.

 Before uninstalling the current client, make note of certain settings for the client.
 You will apply this configuration after re-enrolling the machine with a new host name.